 While you are there, why not have dinner at the castle with a stunning view of the city (read more about it here)?
 Or why not do a food tour to taste all the culinary secrets that the city holds?

-The Slovenian capital is located in the center of the country and it is the perfect base to do many day trips, like Predjama Castle.
+The Slovenian capital is located in the center of the country and it is the perfect base to do many day trips, like Predjama Castle or the Postojna Cave.
 Most of the other towns or attractions are between 1 or 2 hours away.

 Velika Planina - 1 day